Difference Between Growth Stock vs Value Stock

 Key difference between Growth Stock vs Value Stock

-As you can see there are many difference between Growth Stock vs Value Stock.
+As you can see there is much difference between Growth Stock vs Value Stock.
 Let’s look at the top differences between Growth Stock vs Value Stock –

 - Growth stocks are perceived by the investor as associated with high growth companies with distinguishing future prospects that are expected to help in faster revenue/earnings growth compared to market/industry.
 Value stocks are perceived by an investor as associated with fundamentally sound companies but currently undervalued in the stock market due to short-term unfavorable reasons